forestryio/forestry.io/hugo/content/blog/announcing-instant-previews.md

 ## Why Instant Previews?

-We strive to make your content editing experience as seamless as possible and we like to be in touch with our user base.
-We've been talking to big companies and agencies as well as the individual dev and content creator and most of you made it clear to us:
+We strive to make your content editing experience as seamless as possible and we like to do so by talking with our users.
+We've been talking to big companies and agencies as well as individual devs and content creators and most of you made it clear to us:

 _Speedy Previews is what Forestry needs!_